christophergandrud/stats_batch/README.md

 ## Ambition

 Version 0.1 of **stats_batch** provides the sufficient statistics needed to analyse the difference of means of two samples using a t-test.
-The ambition of the package is to:
+The near-ish term ambition of the package is to enable:

-- enable Bayesian updating as new data comes in
+- enable Bayesian updating for inference as new data comes in

-- enable other analysis methods, including regression adjustment through recursive least squares (e.g. [Harvey 1990](https://mitpress.mit.edu/books/econometric-analysis-time-series-second-edition)).
+- enable regression adjustment through recursive least squares (e.g. [Harvey 1990](https://mitpress.mit.edu/books/econometric-analysis-time-series-second-edition)).
 This could, for example, be used for variance reduction in the analysis of A/B tests ([Deng et al.'s (2013)](https://exp-platform.com/Documents/2013-02-CUPED-ImprovingSensitivityOfControlledExperiments.pdf) CUPED method).

 ## Sources